supchyan/supchyan/README.md

-I'm pretty depressed and cannot to find motivation to study code -o-
+I'm pretty depressed and cannot find a motivation to study code -o-